Project members

 Mark Wynn

-Professor Mark Wynn FBA is Nolloth Professor of the Philosophy of the Christian Religion in the University of Oxford.
-He writes: ‘I completed my BA in Philosophy & Theology at the University of Oxford, and then a DPhil, again at Oxford, under the supervision of Brian Davies and Richard Swinburne.
-I have held positions at King’s College, London, the University of Glasgow, where I was a Gifford Postdoctoral Research Fellow, the Australian Catholic University, the University of Exeter, and most recently the University of Leeds, where I was Professor of Philosophy and Religion from 2013 to 2020.
-In general, my research rests on the thought that religious traditions constitute extended experiments in human possibilities — and the belief that in some cases, the careful retrieval of those traditions can throw new light on contemporary questions about how to live well.’
+Professor Mark R. Wynn FBA is Nolloth Professor of the Philosophy of the Christian Religion in the University of Oxford.
+He completed his BA in Philosophy & Theology at the University of Oxford, and then a DPhil, again at Oxford, under the supervision of Brian Davies and Richard Swinburne.
+He has held positions at King’s College, London, the University of Glasgow, where he was a Gifford Postdoctoral Research Fellow, the Australian Catholic University, the University of Exeter, and most recently the University of Leeds, where he was Professor of Philosophy and Religion from 2013 to 2020.
+His books include Emotional Experience and Religious Understanding: Integrating Perception, Conception, and Feeling (Cambridge University Press, 2005), Faith and Place: An Essay in Embodied Religious Epistemology (Oxford University Press, 2009), Renewing the Senses: A Study of the Philosophy and Theology of the Spiritual Life (Oxford University Press, 2013), and Spiritual Traditions and the Virtues: Living Between Heaven and Earth (Oxford University Press, 2020).